MrJambix/PS_Classic_Class_Plugin/README.md

 Welcome to the **Project Sylvanas Classic Era/HardCore Class Plugin System**!
 This project provides a modular plugin architecture for automating WoW Classic gameplay.
 Each class has its own folder and dedicated plugin.
+This project is created to encourage open source class rotations from the community!

 ---